 Starting your own pack and ship business can be an interesting business opportunity, combining the independence of being your own boss and the satisfaction of fulfilling a valuable service to your community.
 This guide aims to help you through this process by providing an overview of the pack and ship business, steps to get started, and answers to common questions.

 Pack and ship businesses provide parcel packing, shipping, mailbox rentals, document services, and other support functions for both businesses and households.

 Mailbox rentals are a central and steady source of income for pack and ship stores.
-Further, mailbox rentals are a semi-passive source of income as it requires little maintenance or upkeep.
-Conversely, packing and shipping require more time and effort but are another primary source of revenue.
+Further, mailbox rentals are a semi-passive source of income as they require little maintenance or upkeep.
+Conversely, packing and shipping require more time and effort but are an important source of revenue.
 Packing and shipping services usually fluctuate based on seasons and consumer needs.
 For instance, packing services typically peak during the holidays.

 A large majority of pack and ship stores in the U.S. are franchised businesses, such as UPS Stores or an authorized ShipCenter store with FedEx.
-Owners of a UPS Store independently own and operate the business but are bound to the franchise rules and regulations.
+Owners of franchises independently own and operate the business but are bound to the franchise rules and regulations.

 The benefit of a franchise is brand recognition, which instantly gives the business notoriety, respect, and consumer trust.
 So, although owning a franchise doesn’t allow you complete freedom, it gives you a reputation, customers, and business support that you may not have on your own.

 Steps To Start A Pack And Ship Business